bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

    Do not use quotes in the above config file, it is processed by the Python ConfigParser module and the quotes would not be stripped from the string.

+Since :sinceVersion:`20.2.0: VMware Plugin: quiesce` To allow backing up VMs which do not support quiesced snapshots, it is now possible to use the plugin option **quiesce**.
+By default quiescing when not explicitly using this option, quiescing is enabled to create backups that are as consistent as possible.
+When setting **quiesce=no** it is more likely to backup an inconsistent state.
+In this case, the backup job log will contain an appropriate warning and the the job termination will be **Backup OK -- with warnings**.

 Backup
 ^^^^^^